 Safran Aero Boosters designs, develops and produces modules, equipment and test cells for aerospace engines.
 Thanks to its high-tech products, the company equips the Ariane launcher and most commercial aircraft engines in all thrust ranges: from the largest engines for long-haul aircraft to the medium-sized and small engines used in regional aviation and most recently in business aviation.
-Based in Liège, Safran Aero Boosters has approximately 1,500 employees on an integrated 65,000 m2 site.
+Based in Liège (Belgium), Safran Aero Boosters has two subsidiaries in the United States and employs 1,800 people.

 Safran Aero Boosters equips most commercial aircraft currently in service, as well as the Ariane launcher.

 Safran Aero Boosters is a Safran subsidiary (F-67% of share capital) whose other shareholders are the Région Wallonne de Belgique (B-31%) and the Société Fédérale d'Investissement et de Participation (B-2%).

 Safran Aero Boosters's business is overseen by a board of directors representing the shareholders.
 Together, they determine the company's general policy, main direction and strategy.

 Secretary of the Board : Diego de Viaris (Safran Aero Boosters)

 François Lepot has been appointed President and Chief Executive Officer of Safran Aero Boosters with effect from February 2019, as Yves Prete leaves for retirement.

 François Lepot began his career in 1992 at steel makers Cockerill-Sambre as manufacturing process engineer.